Roadlion/Project/README.md

-This is a proect I made for my programming final project in Year 1
+This is a project I made for my programming final project in Year 1

 It is a visual novel that includes many characters (my friends) and my professors Its features includes: